dennisjosesilva/incremental-contour-experiments/README.md

 Finally, everything is compiled and ready to run.
 After this process, we should have the following programs  (with respectively required parameters) in the build directory:

-* **perf_incr_contour  <input_image_path>**: It runs and show the elapsed time of the incremental contour computation of the max-tree of the "input image" (read from <input_image_path>)  implemeted by morphotree library.
+* **perf_incr_contour  <input_image_path>**: It runs and shows the elapsed time of the incremental contour computation of the max-tree of the "input image" (read from <input_image_path>)  implemeted by morphotree library.

-* **perf_incr_contour_hashmap <input_image_path>**: It runs and show the elapsed time of the incremental contour computation of the max-tree of the "input image" (read from <input_image_path>) implemeted using hash maps to store sets.
+* **perf_incr_contour_hashmap <input_image_path>**: It runs and shows the elapsed time of the incremental contour computation of the max-tree of the "input image" (read from <input_image_path>) implemented using hash maps to store sets.

-* **perf_incr_contour_red_black_tree <input_image_path>**: It runs and show the elapsed time of the incremental contour computation of the max-tree of the "input image" (read from <input_image_path>) implemeted using red black trees to store sets.
+* **perf_incr_contour_red_black_tree <input_image_path>**: It runs and shows the elapsed time of the incremental contour computation of the max-tree of the "input image" (read from <input_image_path>) implemented using red-black trees to store sets.

-* **perf_non_incr_contour <input_image_path>**: It runs and show the elapsed time of the non-incremental contour computation of the max-tree of the "input image" (read from <input_image_path>).
+* **perf_non_incr_contour <input_image_path>**: It runs and shows the elapsed time of the non-incremental contour computation of the max-tree of the "input image" (read from <input_image_path>).

 * **perf_contour_trace <input_image_path>**: It runs an experimental idea of computing contour tracing.

-* **check_contour_algorithms <input_image_path> <inTreeAdj= 4|8> <inContourAdj = 4|8>**: It runs the incremental contour computation implemeted in morphotree library (the same as the paper) and non-incremental algorithm and compares the results.
+* **check_contour_algorithms <input_image_path> <inTreeAdj= 4|8> <inContourAdj = 4|8>**: It runs the incremental contour computation implemented in morphotree library (the same as the paper) and non-incremental algorithm and compares the results.
 If the results are not equal it prints the id of the node which they are different, otherwise it prints the results are OK.
-It performs the algorithms to the max-tree of the input image (read from <input_image_path>), <inTreeAdj> tree connectivy and <inContourAdj> connectivy of the contour.
+It performs the algorithms to the max-tree of the input image (read from <input_image_path>), <inTreeAdj> tree connectivity and <inContourAdj> connectivy of the contour.

 * **end_slides_image**: It runs the incremental contour computation to compute the contour of a node for the tree of the image "goldhill.pgm" and saves the image "goldhill-highlight.png" highlighting the node contour computed in red.
 Application used to generate an image for presentation.

 ### 1.3.
 Running contour computation bash for all images in our dataset

-Inside the "programs" directory, there is a bash which runs the algorithm checking program for all images in "img" (our dataset) for all possible parameters combinations.
+Inside the "programs" directory, there is a bash which runs the algorithm checking program for all images in "img" (our dataset) for all possible parameter combinations.
 You can run this batch by running after building the programs (step 1.2):

 ```bash
 bash perfom_check_dataset.sh
 ```

-As the results show our incremental algorithm produces the same result as the non-incremental (brute-force, reconstruction-based approach) for all images in our dataset for all combination of adjacencies for the max-tree and contour.
+As the results show our incremental algorithm produces the same result as the non-incremental (brute-force, reconstruction-based approach) for all images in our dataset for all combinations of adjacencies for the max-tree and contour.

 # 2. Generating chessboard (checkboard) images